cado-security/product-help/docs/cado/deploy/aws/iam/cross-account-creation-auto.md

 ---
-title: Automatically create a cross-account role
+title: Automatically deploy a cross-account role with StackSets
 hide_title: true
 sidebar_position: 2
 ---

 # How to automatically create a cross-account IAM role in AWS

+Now we now reccomend using [AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_introduction.html) to manage multiple AWS accounts.

 ## Using CloudFormation StackSets to deploy IAM Policy and Role in target AWS accounts